Month 12, Day 17, Thursday 9:05 a.m.

 Sebastien looked around for the source of the damage, up through the destroyed ceiling into the room above.
 She squinted, but saw nothing moving.
 ‘Were the sirens set off by some hazard within the tower itself?
 I’d assumed the danger was more distant.
 Somewhere else on the University grounds at worst.
 Stupid of me.
 Careless.’

-Tanya crawled to her hands and knees, coughing and retching, completely coated in dust and disheveled.
+Tanya crawled to her hands and knees, coughing and retching, completely disheveled and coated in dust.
 Her sleeve had been torn back, uncovering her forearm and revealing a fractured spiderwebbing of thin scars, still pink and relatively fresh.

 Sebastien stared at the skin for a few seconds, frozen, until Tanya pulled her sleeve down again.
 “Are you both alright?”
 Tanya rasped.